 • SCE addressed the issue of maintaining hotline clamps identified in Energy Safety's 2021 Final Action Statement.
-While SCE still does not have a separate program to address hotline clamp replacements, SCE states that infrared scanning enhances current inspections to identify issues relating to connectors, including hotline clamps.
+While SCE still does not have a separate program to address hotline clamp replacements, SCE states that IR scanning enhances current inspections to identify issues relating to connectors, including hotline clamps.
 Additionally, SCE provided data showing that only three CPUC-reportable ignitions in 2020 and 2021 were caused specifically by hotline clamps.
-All three resulting fires were less than 0.25 acres and not within the HFTD.
-113 SCE's expenditures on asset management and inspections have decreased steadily (Figure 4.6.4-4).
-The decrease is due to cost decreases, including changes in the number of remediations, decreased unit costs for remediations, increased work bundling efficiencies, and deployment of new technologies to decrease costs.
-Importantly, the decrease is not due to changes in the amount of available human resources.
+All three were less than 0.25 acres and not within the HFTD.
+113 SCE's spend on asset management and inspections has decreased steadily, as seen in Figure 4.6.4-4 below.
+The spend decrease is due to cost decreases, including changes in the number of remediations, decreased unit costs for remediations, increased work bundling efficiencies, and deployment of new technologies to decrease costs.
+Importantly, the decrease in spend is not due to changes in the amount of available human resources.
+114